neulab/newlang-tech/optical-character-recognition/README.md

 The results from OCR systems (both off-the-shelf and if you train a new model) can be improved through the process of OCR post-correction.
 Training a post-correction model often requires much less annotated data for improved performance.

 * [This repository](https://github.com/shrutirij/ocr-post-correction) has instructions and software to train a post-correction model for low-resource languages.
-    * If the only manual annotations are in the evaluation dataset, the post-correction model can be trained with k-fold cross-validation to estimate performance and then retrained on the whole dataset for applying on unlabeled documents.
+    * If the only available manual annotations are being used as the evaluation dataset, the post-correction model can be trained with k-fold cross-validation to estimate performance and then retrained on the whole dataset for applying on unlabeled documents.

 ## Evaluation

-OCR transcriptions is typically evaluated with character error rate and word error rate, which measure the fraction of incorrect tokens (characters or words) in the predicted transcription with respect to the manual annotation of a document.
+OCR transcriptions are typically evaluated using character error rate (CER) and word error rate (WER), which measure the fraction of incorrect tokens (characters or words) in the predicted transcription as compared to the manual annotation of a document.

 A simple function to calculate these metrics in python can be found [here](https://github.com/shrutirij/ocr-post-correction/blob/main/utils/metrics.py).